 A tattoo facility shall not be permitted in the Town’s Historic District.

-7-9.5:

-All residential construction along Chesterfield Highway (Highway 9) must conform to Mixed Use Development Standards found in this Ordinance.

 7-10 Limited Industrial

 7-10.1 Intent: This district is intended to accommodate wholesaling, distribution, storage, processing, light to medium manufacturing, and general commercial uses.
 Certain related structures and uses required to serve the needs of such uses are permitted outright or are permissible after review subject to restrictions and requirements intended to best fulfill the intent of this ordinance.